 Our Communications Team manages all media enquiries and requests for filming and photography.
 We are keen to promote our work and aim to respond positively and openly to all reasonable requests about Counties Manukau Health.

-Download media policy for more guidelines and procedures.
+Download media policy (PDF, 301 KB) for more guidelines and procedures.

 Please contact the Media Line on (09) 250 9857.
-We run a media roster on this number between 8am to 8pm, seven days a week.
+Please note we do not run a 24 hour media line.
+However, the service is available between 8am to 7pm, seven days a week.

 In the event of a trauma or an internal emergency, the media plays a vital role by providing the community with the latest news and public service announcements.
 Our disaster response plan includes operation of an on-site media centre to make sure your needs are met.